Finance ministers and top bankers raise serious concerns about Mythos AI model - MyJoyOnline

 While developer Anthropic has said the model has already exposed multiple security vulnerabilities in some critical operating systems, financial systems and web browsers, governments and banks are being offered access in advance of its public release to help protect their own systems.

-Bank of England Governor Andrew Bailey also told the BBC the development had to be taken very seriously: "We are having to look very carefully now what this latest AI development could mean for the risk of cyber crime.
+Bank of England governor Andrew Bailey told the BBC the development had to be taken very seriously: "We are having to look very carefully now what this latest AI development could mean for the risk of cyber crime."

-There is a development of AI, of modelling, which makes it easier to detect existing vulnerabilities in, sort of, core IT systems, and then obviously cyber criminals that the bad actors could seek to exploit them."
+He added: "The consequence could be that there is a development of AI, of modelling, which makes it easier to detect existing vulnerabilities in sort of core IT systems, and then obviously cyber criminals - the bad actors - could seek to exploit them."

 Financial industry sources indicated that another prominent US AI company could soon release a similarly powerful model but without the same safeguards.